 While we rely on a cup of coffee for a morning boost, immersing ourselves in nature is also a great way to boost our energy levels when starting our day.
 A study at the University of Rochester revealed that being outdoors in nature makes people come alive both physically and mentally.

-The western world can sometimes limit us from cultivating a connection with nature.
+The Western world can sometimes limit us from cultivating a connection and deeper understanding of nature.
 Our development has replaced many natural landscapes with urban housing, the trapping of commerce, and road systems.
 Connecting with nature sometimes requires deliberate action rather than making it a spontaneous event.

 Here are 19 ways you can connect with the natural world and improve your overall well-being:

 One of the most important ways to connect with nature is to truly be present in the moment.
-Modern society trains us to live a fast life, from scheduling meetings to beating traffic to eating fast food.
+Modern society trains us to live fast, from scheduling meetings to beating traffic to eating fast food.
 We live in such a fast-paced world that we forget to focus and savor the present moment.

 To build a connection with nature, you must first detach yourself from all the noise and channel your energy towards nature experiences.
-You can practice this by first taking out a few minutes within everyday life to detach yourself from your busy schedules, take deep breaths and spend time taking in the trees, birds, and everything within your natural surroundings.
+You can practice this by taking a few minutes in everyday life to detach yourself from your busy schedules, take deep breaths, and take time to take in the trees, birds, and everything within your natural surroundings.

 Related: What is mindfulness, and how does it help us seize the day?

-To truly feel connected to nature, you must learn to engage your five senses.
+You must learn to engage your five senses to feel connected to nature.
 Nature is a sensory experience that involves seeing, hearing, smelling, touching, and sometimes tasting.
 If you find it particularly difficult to relax or stay calm, tuning into your five senses is the first step to feeling more relaxed.

-So when you get outside, start by engaging your five senses.
+So, when you get outside, start by engaging your five senses.
 Take a deep breath, feel the wind and sun penetrate your skin, and listen closely to the whistling sound of trees and the sound of birds and insects.
 Focus further on these sounds and engage your sense of smell and taste.
-Engaging your senses whenever you’re outside allows you to appreciate your natural surrounding rather than passing them by.
+Engaging your other senses outside also allows you to appreciate your natural surroundings rather than pass them by.

 Connecting with nature can happen in various ways.
 One way to deeply connect with nature is to do so while expressing your inner creativity.
 You could do this through the lens of a camera, a drawing, or a painting.

-You can explore your creativity by taking photos of animals, trees, the sky, water, and all of nature’s surroundings.
+Take the time to explore your creativity by taking photos of animals, trees, the sky, water, and all of nature’s surroundings.
 You could also sit in your favorite quiet spot and draw or paint beautiful natural scenery.
-This helps to calm your nerves, improve your mood and inspire creative ideas.
+This helps to calm your nerves, improve your mood, and inspire creative ideas.
 Time away to think in nature might also help provide you with a new perspective on a problem or worry.

 Reading nature books and quotes is a great way to take your mind on a psychological journey through nature’s beauty.
 You can read books related to different aspects of nature.